-TextBook: Chapter 1 & 3.5 in in Mastering Physics (get online code for registration on about page of google classroom)
+TextBook: Chapter 1 & 3.5 in in College Physics

 Kinematics is the study of motion of objects based of observations of change in position, velocity and acceleration.
 It does not look at the cause of motion (forces or inertia).

 Using Kinematics Equations to solve 1D motion problems

 The video embedded here shows how to select the right equation and apply it.

 - When motion is uniformly accelerated, we can use the 3 kinematic equations above to determine the speed, position, time or acceleration of the object.

 - choose the equation based on what information you are not given.